 7. Long Run Technologies Noise Cancelling Headphones

 If you’re in search of a pair of decent pair of Bluetooth that won’t cost you an arm and a leg, this model is certainly worth your while.
 Explicitly designed to offer amazing noise cancellation, you can work practically anywhere you want without about external noises and distractions.
 Despite the low price tag, these headphones features 40 mm drivers that offer the best bass response.
-It also goes the extra mile by providing insanely crisp sound – which means you don’t have to spend $500.
+It also goes the extra mile by providing insanely crisp sound – which means you don’t have to spend a fortune.
 This is designed for serious audiophiles so you get serious value for money.

 And did I mention that the design is completely foldable and portable?
 It also comes with a pretty neat case which is great for travel.
 The protective casing also plays a critical role in increasing the longevity of the product.
 I also like how these babies come with a mic.
 Regardless of them being meant for audiophiles, having a mic ensures you can answer phone calls.
 This obviously isn’t a major requirement when you’re a sound engineer but it’s definitely a feature worth having.